 The Marvelous Mrs. Maisel is just one Amazon Prime original to pay attention to.
 Other original names on the must-watch list include The Man in the High Castle — a series that explores what would have happened if Germany had won World War II — and Transparent, a family drama that follows a woman through her late-life transition.
 As well as gripping shows, you can view recently released movies like folk horror Midsommar and Olivia Wilde’s teen comedy Booksmart.
 Right now, it’s one of the few places you can watch classic HBO shows like Sex and the City and The Wire without paying an extra monthly fee.

-Best for small budgets: Apple TV +
+Best on a budget: Apple TV +

 Apple TV+’s catalog is small but growing.
 The only thing you’ll find in its library is original content.
 A grand total of 6 people can stream Apple TV+ content at the same time — that should be enough for your entire household and 1 or 2 friends.
 You don’t need Wi-Fi to enjoy the service’s shows and movies either – just download any title to an iPhone, iPad or Mac to watch offline.
 Unfortunately, this feature isn’t yet available on other streaming devices.